 |

-![]() THIS NEEDED TO BE SHARED.
-This 240 Door Card Build thread was shared in December 2018.
-If you're patient and handy, it shows some great ideas for you to completely remake new 240 door cards to replace the old, warped or rotten ones in your 240. https://forums.tbforums.com/showthread.php?t=346785 UPDATE 2023: The above thread now has a lot of broken images.
-Luckily I saved a PDF of the original thread with all images, which should help if you're doing a project like this. https://www.davebarton.com/pdf/242doorcardbuildlo.pdf If you need to replace or create new plastic moisture barriers, lots of people have suggested using shower curtain plastic. http://forums.turbobricks.com/showthread.php?t=364707
+![]() THIS NEEDED TO BE SAVED and SHARED.
+This 240 Door Cards from Scratch thread was shared in TB in December 2018.
+If you're patient and handy, it shows some great ideas for you to completely remake new 240 door cards to replace the old, warped or rotten ones in your 240. turbobricks.comdoor-cards-from-scratch.346785 UPDATE 2023: The above thread now has a lot of broken images.
+Luckily I saved a PDF of the original thread with all images, which should help if you're doing a project like this. https://www.davebarton.com/pdf/242doorcardbuildlo.pdf If you need to replace or re-create new plastic moisture barriers, lots of people have suggested using shower curtain plastic. turbobricks.com/door-card-backside-plastic.364707

 |